LijunSun90/computerVision/sensorSize.md

  Thus, the measurement of d_i in pixels is: 9.35801972mm / 6.87um/pixel = 1362.157 pixels.

- which is very similar to the camera intrinsic matrix obtained from opencv (in pixels):
+ which is very similar to the camera intrinsic matrix obtained from opencv (in pixels) with reprojection error 0.251936:

 |                  |                   |   |
 |------------------|-------------------|---|